 See all chapters of A Guide to Solvency II.

-The MA is a significant item of life insurance capital management in the UK, which can trace its origins back to historic concessions made by HM Treasury to the UK life and saving market.
-Although not included in the original Solvency II Directive when agreed upon in 2009, it was subsequently added to its scope in 2014 as a result of the efforts of UK negotiators, in turn representing sustained pressure from the very large UK life and savings market (which is the chief beneficiary of the MA regime).
+The MA is a significant item of life insurance capital management in the UK, which can trace its origins back to historic concessions made by HM Treasury to the UK life and savings market.
+Although not included in the original Solvency II Directive when agreed upon in 2009, it was subsequently added to its scope in 2014 as a result of the efforts of UK negotiators, in turn representing sustained pressure from the very large UK life and savings market — the chief beneficiary of the MA regime.

 Although a technical area, the capital benefits of the MA are very significant.
-In April 2018, the Prudential Regulation Authority (PRA) reported that the MA was worth £66 billion to the UK insurance industry, a figure that is expected to be materially bigger today given subsequent and significant expansion of the life profile of the market.
+In April 2018, the PRA reported that the MA was worth £66 billion to the UK insurance industry, a figure that is expected to be materially bigger today given the subsequent significant expansion of the life market, particularly through bulk purchase annuity transactions.

-Following the UK’s departure from the EU on 31 December 2020 (Brexit), the UK’s efforts in this area have continued apace, resulting in an additional round of reforms designed to further streamline the MA (absent restrictions that might otherwise have been imposed had Brexit not occurred).
-The PRA continues to explore avenues for creative application of the MA, both in terms of eligibility of underlying insurance liabilities, and assets that may be included in an MA portfolio, balancing this against the need for an appropriate degree of overall prudence for the sector.
-This innovative spirit, which has facilitated MA assets ranging from gilts to equity release mortgage (ERM) portfolios, looks set to expand into yet more asset and liability classes (see section 11 below).
+Following Brexit, the UK’s reform efforts in this area have continued apace, resulting in an additional round of reforms designed to further streamline and update the MA.
+The PRA has explored avenues for creative application of the MA, both in terms of eligibility of underlying insurance liabilities and assets that may be included in an MA portfolio, while balancing these ambitions against the need for an appropriate degree of overall prudence in the sector.
+This innovative spirit, which has facilitated the use of MA assets ranging from gilts to equity release mortgage (ERM) portfolios, and beyond, has recently come to encompass more asset and liability classes through the PRA’s latest set of MA reforms, which became effective in June 2024 (see Section 10 below).

-Long-term insurance products, such as annuities, are typically backed by (re)insurers with long-term assets that: match the cash flows closely (such as long-dated bonds) and are expected to be held to maturity.
+Long-term insurance products that may not generally be lapsed, such as annuities, are typically backed by (re)insurers with long-term assets that match the cash flows closely (such as long-dated bonds) and are expected to be held to maturity.

-The detail of this mechanism is highly technical in nature and revolves around how life (re)insurers calculate their insurance liabilities, otherwise known as technical provisions (which will be the subject of a future chapter in this series).
-In short, an (re)insurer is required to hold assets equal to the present value of future net cash flows under the relevant policies.
+The detail of this mechanism is highly technical in nature and revolves around how life (re)insurers calculate their insurance liabilities, otherwise known as technical provisions (which is the subject of Chapter 7: Technical Provisions).
+In short, a (re)insurer is required to hold assets equal to the present value of future net cash flows under the relevant policies.
 This involves applying a discount rate to those cash flows to account for the time value of money.
-The MA is an adjustment to that discount rate, allowing the (re)insurer to use a discount rate closer to the credit-adjusted market rate of return for the relevant liabilities instead of the risk-free rate prescribed by Solvency II (see section 6 below).
+The MA is an adjustment to that discount rate, allowing the (re)insurer to use a discount rate closer to the credit-adjusted market rate of return for the relevant liabilities instead of the risk-free interest rate (RFR) prescribed by Solvency II (see Section 5 below).
 This higher discount rate lowers the present value of liabilities and, consequently, lowers the technical provisions of the (re)insurer.
-In other words, the illiquidity premium is delivered by means of a synthetic reduction in an (re)insurer’s capital requirements.135
+In other words, the illiquidity premium is delivered by means of a synthetic reduction in a (re)insurer’s capital requirements.298

-3. The Current MA Regulatory Framework in the UK
+2. The Matching Adjustment Regulatory Framework in the UK

-Despite Brexit, the Solvency II regime (i.e., the Solvency II Directive and the Level II Delegated Regulations136) relating to the MA still remains relevant in the UK.
-The Solvency II regime was transposed into UK law in the Solvency 2 Regulations 2015 (as amended, the Solvency 2 Regulations).
-In addition, parts of the PRA Rulebook (including, the Technical Provisions, Conditions Governing Business and Reporting Parts of the PRA Rulebook) as well as each supervisory statement (SS) below, are key to the application of the MA in the UK as follows:
+Despite Brexit, the Solvency II regime, relating to the MA still remains relevant in the UK.
+The Solvency II regime was transposed into UK law in the Solvency 2 Regulations 2015.
+In addition, parts of the PRA Rulebook (including, the Technical Provisions, Conditions Governing Business and Reporting Parts of the PRA Rulebook) as well as each PRA SS below (as amended), are key to the application of the MA in the UK as follows:

-- Solvency II: Matching adjustment (SS7/18).137 The scope of this SS includes the assessment of eligibility for assets and liabilities, demonstrating compliance with the matching conditions, calculation of the MA benefit, ongoing management and compliance of MA portfolios, applications for MA approval and subsequent changes to an MA portfolio, and the implication of changes to an MA portfolio that are outside the scope of an existing MA approval.
+- Solvency II: Matching Adjustment (PRA SS7/18):299 The scope of this PRA SS includes the assessment of eligibility for assets and liabilities, demonstrating compliance with the matching conditions, calculation of the MA benefit, ongoing management and compliance of MA portfolios, applications for MA approval and subsequent changes to an MA portfolio, and the implication of changes to an MA portfolio that are outside the scope of an existing MA approval.

-- Solvency II: Internal models — modelling of the matching adjustment (SS8/18).138 This SS sets out the PRA’s expectations of firms regarding the application of the MA within the calculation of the Solvency Capital Requirement (SCR).
+- Solvency II: Internal Models — Modelling of the Matching Adjustment (PRA SS8/18):300 This PRA SS sets out the PRA’s expectations of (re)insurers regarding the application of the MA within the calculation of the SCR.

-- Solvency II: Illiquid unrated assets (SS3/17).139 This SS sets out the PRA’s expectations in respect of firms investing in illiquid, unrated assets within their MA portfolios and is relevant to life insurance and reinsurance undertakings holding or intending to hold unrated assets.
+- Solvency II: Illiquid Unrated Assets (PRA SS3/17):301 This PRA SS sets out the PRA’s expectations in respect of (re)insurers investing in illiquid, unrated assets within their MA portfolios and is relevant to life insurance and reinsurance undertakings holding or intending to hold unrated assets.

 Solvency II

-Only certain liabilities are eligible for MA treatment:142
+Only certain liabilities are eligible for MA treatment:302

 - They must be life (re)insurance obligations, including annuities.